ramswami123/cs_core-/Readme.md

 ---

-Feel free to copy and paste this into your README file.
-If you need any more help or have further questions, feel free to ask!

 *   **Consistency:** Ensures database transactions modify data only according to defined rules (constraints, cascades, triggers).
 *
 *   **Checkpoint:** A point in time when the database is in a consistent state with all transactions committed.
 Used for recovery after system crashes (log-based recovery).